 Over the past couple of years, I’ve really focused hard on eating well, or more like, finding balance.
-I’m always interested to hear of new ways to eat, and like to look into these different ideas to see what parts of them I can take and apply to my life and how I want to eat.
+I’m always interested in hearing about new ways to eat and like to look into these different ideas to see what parts of them I can take and apply to my life and how I want to eat.

 I was invited to review a copy of The Mediterranean Zone written by Dr Barry Sears and jumped at the chance.
 I’d never heard of The Zone and my knowledge of the Mediterranean diet is probably highly sourced from stereotypes of pasta, pizza and bread!

 “Let food be your medicine, and the medicine be your food.”Hippocrates

 The tagline of the book is “For a longer, leaner, healthier life”.
 That’s kinda what we’re all working to achieve, right?!
 The book focuses on losing excess body fat, how to reduce inflammation and balancing your plate.

 The Mediterranean Zone is a physiological state in your body where you have optimised ability to control inflammation.
 By reducing inflammation, you lose excess body fat, return to wellness and slow the ageing process.
 The book teaches you how to balance your meals to optimise your hormonal response to food and thus reducing inflammation.

 The book suggests that the best way to describe the diet is as a moderate-protein, low-glycaemic-load diet.

 According to the book, increased inflammation leads to increased levels of obesity, diabetes and Alzheimer’s.
 Essentially, following an anti-inflammatory diet is a way to reverse the current crisis that the human population seems to be in.